walmartlabs/concord/docs/intro.md

 # Introduction

 Concord is a workflow server.
-It is a "glue", connecting different systems together using scenarios and plugins created by users.
+It is the "glue" that connects different systems together using scenarios and plugins created by users.

+Concord can be customized to execute any workflow, but here are a few specific examples of how Concord is used:

+* To provision infrastructure in a public or private cloud

+* To execute Ansible playbooks and deploy applications

 ## Overview

-Concord consists of the following major components:
+Concord consists of three components:

-1. [server](#server) - provides a REST API for managing projects, templates and repositories.
-It receives and processes user requests to call workflow scenarios;
+1. [Concord Server](#server) provides a REST API for managing projects, templates and repositories.
+It receives and processes user requests to call workflow scenarios.

-2. [agent](#agent) - a (remote) workflow executor.
-Receives scenarios
-   from the server and executes them in an isolated environment;
+2. [Concord Agent](#agent) is a (remote) workflow executor.
+Receives scenarios from the server and executes them in an isolated environment.

-3. [console](#console) - web UI for managing and monitoring the server and its processes.
+3. [Concord Console](#console) is a web UI for managing and monitoring the server and its processes.

-### Server
+### Concord Server

 The server provides several REST API endpoints for managing it's data, they are described in a [separate document](./api).